Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 /**
  * @notice Called by an AVS to configure the address that is called when an operator registers
  * or is deregistered from the AVS's operator sets.
 If not set (or set to 0), defaults
  * to the AVS's address.
+The registrar address must support the avs via checking `supportsAVS`
  * @param registrar the new registrar address
  */
 function setAVSRegistrar(